No Bones About It: The Best Under-the-Radar Steakhouse in Each State

 Austin

-Claim to fame: Vince Young Steakhouse has found success since 2011 as the only locally owned and operated prime steakhouse in Austin.
+Claim to fame: Locally owned and operated, Vince Young Steakhouse has found success in Austin since 2011.
 It uses local and seasonal fresh ingredients along with house-made items including bread, bacon, charcuterie, and dressings (even its own ketchup).
 There's an impressive array of USDA prime steaks.
 Order the prime 42-ounce porterhouse for two or the "Perfect Ten" with Texas-raised wagyu beef.
 Start with the deep-fried Texas quail with bacon-infused tangerine marmalade.

 Milt's Stage Stop in Cedar City, Utah